guardian/mobile-apps-article-templates/README.md

 * [NodeJS](http://nodejs.org/).
 Install using nvm: `nvm install v6.9.2`.
 Remember to add `nvm use v6.9.2` to your preferred shell startup file.
 * [Yarn](https://yarnpkg.com).
 Yarn is a package manager.
 Install using `brew install yarn`.
-* It is recommended you restart your shell to ensure changes added the startup file are applied.
+* It is recommended you restart your shell to ensure changes added to the startup file are applied.

 ## Developing
 **Clone**